 9. Spin class instructor

-- Education/Experience requirements: None, although some studios may require a fitness instructor certification
+- EDUCATION: None, although some studios may require a fitness instructor certification

-- Job opportunities: Fitness studios, private instruction, cruise ships
+- OPPORTUNITIES: Fitness studios, private instruction, cruise ships

 10. Bike industry warehouse shippers

-- Job opportunities: Bike brand warehouses, bike retailer warehouses
+- OPPORTUNITIES: Bike brand warehouses, bike retailer warehouses

 11. Trail builder